LisaHJung/Part-2-Understanding-the-relevance-of-your-search-with-Elasticsearch-and-Kibana-/README.md

 2) Aggregations

 ### Queries
-Queries retrieves documents that meet criteria specified in a query.
+Queries retrieve documents that match the criteria.

 #### Retrieve all documents from an index